1frag/cloudflare-worker-jwt/README.md

 # Cloudflare Worker JWT

-A lightweight JWT implementation with ZERO dependencies for Cloudflare Workers.
+A lightweight JWT implementation with ONE dependency for Cloudflare Workers.

 ## Contents